-If the client is a minor, unless it is a minor consent case, the original should be sent to the minor and a copy should be sent to the minor's parent(s) or legal guardian.
+- If the client is a minor, unless it is a minor consent case, the original should be sent to the minor and a copy should be sent to the minor's parent(s) or legal guardian. - Where involvement of the parent or guardian is determined to be inappropriate, MHPs and providers shall establish and ensure safeguards are in place to suppress confidential information and prevent appointment notifications, Notice of Adverse Benefit Determination documents, and any other communications that would violate the minor's confidentiality from being inappropriately delivered to the minor's parent or guardian.
+(BHIN 24-046)

-In minor consent cases, only the minor shall receive the NOABD.
-The minor's parent/guardian shall not receive a copy or be otherwise notified of the adverse benefit determination.